What are the top attractions and things to do in Veliko Tarnovo, Bulgaria? From Tsarevets Fortress to Gurko Street, this post has them all.

 As such an ancient city in a very religious country, Veliko Tarnovo is home to numerous churches, most of them either medieval or Bulgarian Renaissance.
 You’ll notice church spires all over the city—these are the three most significant churches in Veliko Tarnovo.

-Holy Forty Martyrs Church
+9. Holy Forty Martyrs Church

-Its construction commissioned by Tsar Ivan Asen II, the Holy Forty Martyrs Church commemorates the tsar’s victory against the Epirus king Theodor Comnenus in 1230.
+Its construction commissioned by Tsar Ivan Asen II, the Holy Forty Martyrs Church commemorates the Tsar’s victory against the Epirus king Theodor Comnenus in 1230.
 Over the following decades and centuries, the church became the setting of several significant events.

-Church Of Demetrius Of Thessaloniki
+10. Church Of Demetrius Of Thessaloniki

-One of the most historic churches in Veliko Tarnovo, the Church of Demetrius also has strong historical ties to the rebellion of the Asen brothers.
+One of the most historic churches in Veliko Tarnovo, the Church of Demetrius, also has strong historical ties to the rebellion of the Asen brothers.
 Located on the right bank of the Yantra River, just outside the Trapezitsa fortifications, it’s among the city’s most beautiful large buildings.

-Patriarchal Cathedral Of The Holy Ascension Of God
+11. Patriarchal Cathedral Of The Holy Ascension Of God

-Although the church’s ruins have been a national monument since 1927, it wasn’t until 1978, however, that renovation works finally began.
+Although the church’s ruins have been a national monument since 1927, it wasn’t until 1978 that renovation works finally began.
 The reconstruction was finalized in 1981, which marked the 1,300th anniversary of Bulgaria.
 Opened to the public in 1985, it’s now one of the best things to do in Veliko Tarnovo.

-Best Museums In Veliko Tarnovo
+Best Museums To Visit In Veliko Tarnovo

-Sarafkinata Kashta Museum
+12. Sarafkinata Kashta Museum

-Meant to become the residence of wealthy tradesman Dimo Sarafina, he died before it was finished.
+Meant to become the residence of wealthy tradesman Dimo Sarafina; he died before it was finished.
 Built on a steep hillside, it features a fascinating design.
 The northern façade faces the road and has two stories, while the south side facing the river has no fewer than five stories.

 It currently houses a fascinating ethnographic exhibit and offers a beautiful insight into how a well-off family may have lived in 19th-century Bulgaria.

-Hadji Nikoli Inn Museum Art Gallery
+12. Hadji Nikoli Inn Museum Art Gallery

+Built for Hadji Nikoli, a well-known tradesman, in 1858, the Hadji Nikoli Inn is one of Veliko Tarnovo’s cultural treasures.
+It’s a masterpiece of Bulgarian Renaissance architecture, a magnificent building that somewhat looks like a palace.
 What’s so unique about this historic inn is that it’s the only surviving one of the 70 inns that once dotted this old city.
-Beautifully restored, it now houses a wine bar, restaurant, café, museum, and an art gallery.
+Beautifully restored, it now houses a wine bar, restaurant, café, museum, and art gallery.
 It’s arguably the most important historic house in Veliko Tarnovo, a fantastic spot to grab some traditional Bulgarian food and learn more about the city’s rich history.

 With its numerous ruins and historic buildings, Veliko Tarnovo has enormous cultural riches.
 One of the best places in Veliko Tarnovo to explore local history is the Archaeological Museum.
 It retraces the 1,000-year-old history of the city and region, with a strong focus on the Second Bulgarian Empire.

-Museum Of The Bulgarian Revival And Constituent Assembly
+15. Museum Of The Bulgarian Revival And Constituent Assembly

 Housed in the old Turkish” konak,” the seat of Turkish authorities, the Museum of the Bulgarian Revival and Constituent Assembly showcases the evolution of Christian art during the Ottoman occupation of Bulgaria.

 Finally, on the third floor is the restored Constituent Assembly hall, the very place where the first Bulgarian Constitution was written and signed.
 In 1879, that was.